3mdeb/meta-rte/docs/rte-setup.md

 ### Setup MAC adress at U-Boot

-After flashing the card with the new image the `MAC` is not changing.
+After flashing the card with the new image, the `MAC` will be generated from the board's serial id and stored in `U-Boot`'s environment variable on the first boot.

-This situation may happen because the `MAC` address is stored in `U-Boot` environment variable.
-You can change the address by changing the variable from `U-Boot` command line.
+You can change the address for a single boot by modifying the variable from `U-Boot` command line.
 Execute the following instructions:
 1. Stop loading the `U-Boot` by hitting any key:
     ```